Mshad0w/SMS-panel-nodemcu/README.md

 # SMS-panel-nodemcu
+Arduino sample code for NodeMCU board
-send SMS with online SMS panel via URL method using BearSSL library
+Sending SMS with online SMS panel and URL method using BearSSL library Support SSL SMS panels
+Needs to find certification fingerprint of your SMS panel server (in this code is RayganSMS server)